sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 ; field                 = value

-successful_sync_time    = STRING                        ; The latest successful sync time of FSIO reads and writes to file in '+%Y-%m-%d::%H:%M:%S' format
+successful_sync_time    = STRING                        ; The latest successful sync time of FSIO reads and writes to file in UNIX timestamp format

 ```